CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

 Creation of a new project
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-- create new project by clicking on ``New'',
+- create new project by clicking on "New",
-- Make sure that the platform is correct, and select the template ``Blinky LED test for the ST Nucleo boards'',
+- Make sure that the platform is correct, and select the template "Blinky LED test for the ST Nucleo boards",
 - Open the "main.cpp" file.
 The code should look like this:

 .. code-block:: c